Some people are confused why there are 4 gospels. Are these gospels different and do they contradict one another?

 Luke ends the gospel with Jesus’ promise of the Holy Spirit, to set up his sequel, the Book of Acts where he picks up from where he left off with the coming of the Holy Spirit, the Comforter, 40 days after the ascension of Jesus.

-John’s gospel was the last to be written, probably around 90 AD.
+John’s gospel is believed to be the last to be written.
+Some date it as 90 AD but it is likely that it was written before 70 AD.
 The 3 earlier gospels were written around 50-60 AD.

 In this gospel, John presents Jesus as the divine SON OF GOD.
 He focuses on WHO Jesus was.
 You will find in this gospel glimpses of His divinity.
 Just like the other gospels, this gospel is for everyone but John’s primary audience he had in mind were Christians.